 The Statement of Net Position reports the School's financial position as of the end of the fiscal year.
-In this statement, the School's net position are reported in three categories: invested in capital assets, net of related debt; restricted net position; and unrestricted net position.
+In this statement, the School's net position is reported in three categories: net investment in capital assets; restricted net position; and unrestricted net position.